erichutchins/fstsed/README.md

 2.1. **Using fstsed**

 ```
+fstsed -f volexity.fst -k value volexity.json
+# or pipe in from stdin
 cat volexity.json | fstsed -f volexity.fst -k value
 ```

 2.2. **Using fst itself**

-The way we encode the database is to join key and value with a null byte.
+To build it manually, first know that way we encode the database is to join key and value with a null byte.
+That's the only difference between a fstsed fst and a fst fst.
 The jq function extracts the `.value` of the indicator, prints a null `\u0000`, and then prints the whole record back out as json.
 Then the fst bin utility does the work of making the transducer itself.

 ```
 cat volexity.json | jq -r '.value + "\u0000" + tojson' | fst set - volexity.fst